Luchador/GUD/tools/tests/model_onecycle/README.md

 # Model one-cycle regression

+## Opaque world characters

+With **Anti-Aliasing Off** in the existing watch options, untouched opaque character parts may use a one-cycle combiner.
+AA On retains the original two-cycle character path.
+No new setting or ROM asset conversion is required.
+This extends the current model cache and shares its 64 KiB allocation budget;
+the extra per-entry vertex provenance costs 3 KiB of static cache metadata.

+The new path keeps texture mip-level selection (the stock blood combiner already samples one mip), texture filtering, fog/room lighting, depth and authored culling.
+It removes the blood-tint stage only when the node still uses its authored vertices and every referenced vertex has alpha 255.
+Blood-stained parts, faded characters, translucent/cutout/decal materials, detail/sharpen materials and unsupported display-list state retain two cycles.
+Unchanged parts of a wounded guard can still qualify.
+GEditor-style untextured parts retain the existing blood/death-fade repair on either path.

+The removed stage multiplies by 255/256 rather than exact fixed-point one.
+An exhaustive scalar RGB comparison bounds the combiner difference to one 8-bit channel level, before fog/dithering/framebuffer quantization.
+This is a small precision tradeoff, not a claim of bit-identical final pixels.

+Proofs and copies are cached per source list, depth mode and vertex provenance;
+blood-buffer checks happen before lookup.
+All copies restore the original outgoing pipeline and leave per-instance colours in the caller.
+The character pass explicitly disables RSP fog, which otherwise overwrites vertex alpha.
+An unsupported part that can alter RSP state, a secondary list or a special draw stops further character conversion until the next character pass.
+Source replacement retires copies without freeing graphics still in flight.
+Allocation failure, full tables and memory-pressure reclaim use the existing renderer, including its mandatory material repair.

+Fixtures exercise 1,068 authored body/head lists: 1,054 lists and 7,393 triangle
+packets qualify.
+CarmourguardZ converts all 25 lists / 131 triangle packets before blood or fading.
+These are coverage counts, not frame-rate estimates.
+First-person hands remain covered by the existing weapon tests.

+For in-game comparison, use AA Off and a repeatable camera position facing several guards.
+Check close/distant textures, room lighting/fog, wounded limbs, death fades, untextured legs and held equipment.
+Compare against the previous build with the same settings.
+This patch targets RDP pixel work; animation, RSP vertex transforms and AI costs remain, so 30 FPS is not guaranteed.

+Hardware references:
+- [Nintendo blender documentation](https://ultra64.ca/files/documentation/online-manuals/man/pro-man/pro12/12-07.html): one-cycle fog with opaque, non-AA rendering.
+- [Nintendo tile selection documentation](https://ultra64.ca/files/documentation/online-manuals/man/pro-man/pro13/13-07.html): LOD tile selection versus two-cycle trilinear interpolation.
+- [libdragon mipmap modes](https://libdragon.dev/ref/rdpq__mode_8h.html): nearest-mip selection and interpolated mip modes.

+## Regression coverage

+Validated against GUD master `8090527` (LOD chr skips): the five changed game translation units compile with IDO 5.3 for NTSC, the model suite passes normally and under ASan/UBSan, and the BG one-cycle/cutout, character LOD and LOD-skip suites pass.
+The BG harness also needed its allocator mock updated to the current shared render-cache API.

+The separate `render_options` suite fails its settings-save assertion in `test_vi_and_save` on both this patch and the unmodified `8090527` sources.
+Its settings implementation and tests are unchanged here.
+A complete ROM build, hardware/emulator visual comparison and FPS measurement were not run.

 Character material regressions also exercise GEditor-style switches between textured and untextured legs, followed by another body part.
 They independently decode the combiner and evaluate all 256 fade values against all 256 blood/vertex